hamishgibbs/lit_review_graph/README.md

 How many times have you come across an important, highly cited paper and thought: "How could I have missed this??"

-`lit_review_graph` is an attempt to find those papers by looking at the papers referenced by the papers you reference.
+`lit_review_graph` is an attempt to find those papers.

-`lit_review_graph` is similar to [ResearchRabbit](https://researchrabbitapp.com/home) or [Connected Papers](https://www.connectedpapers.com/) but runs locally and displays the complete reference network for the papers in your bibliography.
+`lit_review_graph` is similar to [ResearchRabbit](https://researchrabbitapp.com/home) or [Connected Papers](https://www.connectedpapers.com/) but runs locally and displays the complete reference network for papers in your bibliography.

 ## Installation